Dogo Argentino: Breed Information, Pictures, and More!

 Dogo Argentino History

-He brought it on numerous hunting trips, keeping a close eye on the Dogo Argentino’s skills.
+Dr. Martinez brought it on numerous hunting trips, keeping a close eye on the Dogo Argentino's skills.
 Unsurprisingly, it became a versatile and capable hunting dog soon after due to its strength, bravery, determination, and sense of smell.
-Soon, the breed was even hunting pumas.
+The popularity of the Dogo Argentino for hunting pumas and wild boar soon spread afterwards.

 Dogo Argentino Health Problems